alexeygorelov/anki-manual-ru/browsing.md

 the card and the review history and interval were updated).

 When you click on a card, its note will be shown in the bottom section.
-If you drag the mouse or hold ctrl or command to select multiple cards, the editor will be temporarily hidden.
+If you drag the mouse or hold <kbd>Ctrl</kbd> or <kbd>Command</kbd> to select multiple cards, the editor will be temporarily hidden.
 Various operations (such as changing the deck) can operate on multiple cards at once.

-The background colour will change depending on the card.
+The background color will change depending on the card.
 Marked cards are a shade of purple.
 Suspended cards are a shade of yellow.
-For more information about marked and suspended cards, please see [editing and more](studying.md#editing-and-more).
+For more information about marked and suspended cards, see [Editing and More](studying.md#editing-and-more).

-One of the available columns is called the _sort field_.
+One of the available columns is called the **Sort Field**.
 Anki allows you to choose one field from each type of note to be used for sorting.
-You can change the sort field by clicking on "Fields…​" in the current note section.
+You can change the sort field by clicking **Fields** in the current note section.

 The question and answer columns display what you’d see on the question